Quantinuum Systems’ Workflow¶

 Once a batch is submitted, jobs can continue to be added to the batch, ending either when the user signifies the end of a batch or after 1 minute of inactivity.

-Batches cannot exceed the maximum limit of 2,000 HQCs total.
+Batches cannot exceed the maximum batch size limit for an organization which has a default limit of 2000 HQCs.
 If the total HQCs for jobs in a batch hit this limit or a smaller limit set by the user, those jobs will not be cancelled.
 Instead, they will continue to run as regular jobs in the queue instead of as a batch.

 Currently only the Quantinuum-hosted hardware and emulator targets support the batching feature.
 Batching is not supported on the syntax checkers.